 Additionally, if you have significant acreage, easements granted to the utility companies for the placement and maintenance of utility poles and power lines can be seen as an annoyance, resulting in a perceived decrease in your home’s value.
 While some isolated studies have shown a significant effect on property values, the net negative effect must usually be judged on a case-by-case basis.

-If you have questions about the placement of utility infrastructure by your Napa Valley estate and its effect on the value, let’s try to evaluate this complex issue.
+If you have questions about the placement of utility infrastructure by your Napa Valley real estate, vineyard, or winery, and its effect on the value, let’s try to evaluate this complex issue.